Skip to main content

 Installing Microsoft SQL Server Monitors

 This section provides instructions for installing the Microsoft SQL Server App, as well as examples of each of the App dashboards.
-These instructions assume you have already set up collection as described in the Collect Logs and Metrics for the Microsoft SQL Server App page.
+These instructions assume you have already set up collection as described in Collecting Logs and Metrics for the Microsoft SQL Server.

 Pre-Packaged Alerts